gavinmcfarland/mole/README.md

 ## Configure

-Configure where Mole should look for your theme data, what templates to use, what data model to use and where to output your files.
+Configure where Mole should look for your theme data, what templates to use, what data model to use and where to output your files by modifying `mole.config.js`.

 Below if a simple example that supports just one output